 Broadcast engineers, sometimes called broadcast technicians, use a variety of instruments and equipment to provide high-quality radio, television and Web broadcasts.
 They monitor sound levels for balance, adjust color and enhance clarity.
 They also maintain clear and strong signals and operate switches to ensure segment and program transitions are smooth.
 Broadcast engineers keep logs of broadcast transmissions and programming in accordance with Federal and station regulations.
 If problems arise with transmitters, satellite dishes, audio boards, switches or video servers, broadcast engineers work to fix issues quickly.

-During the 2012-2022 time period, the BLS estimates a 3% job growth for broadcast technicians due to stations consolidating their sites.
-The BLS stated that these workers earned $36,710 as a median annual salary in May 2013.
+During the 2014 to 2024 time period, the BLS estimates a 6% job decline for broadcast technicians due to stations consolidating their sites.
+The BLS stated that these workers earned $37,490 as a median annual salary in May 2015.

 Web designers and developers are programmers who design, create and maintain content for the Internet.
 They develop, test and evaluate code in Web applications and user interfaces by utilizing a variety of software and programming languages.
 Based on user activity data and feedback, Web designers adjust content so that it's compatible with a variety of Internet browsers, mobile devices and computer operating systems.
 Ultimately, Web designers are responsible for ensuring that end-users are able to navigate websites and access content easily.